postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 warning: false
 ---

 Teams who are dependent on front- or back-end development often suffer delays in the development process.
-As a result it is difficult for them to complete their work efficiently.
+As a result, it is difficult for them to complete their work efficiently.

 However, Postman's mock servers alleviates those problems.
 Mock servers enable front-end developers to simulate each endpoint in a Postman Collection and the corresponding environment.
 They can view potential responses, without spinning up a back end.
-Now teams can work in parallel, eliminating delays for dependent teams.
+Now teams can work in parallel and eliminate delays for dependent teams.

 ### Setting up the mock